dalazaro/dalazaro.github.io/README.md

 You will use this page to view my personal portfolio, of work that I've created over the course of WDI 39.

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

-## History

-6/27/2017: Forked from sf-wdi-LABS, began personalizing index.html and README.md

 ## Credits

 Repository developed and programmed by Daryl Jason Lazaro with guidance from (https://www.generalassemb.ly "General Assembly").